The Accidentals: 2016: Parking Lot EP

-The band announced that they had opted to continue independently releasing their music after their contract with Crenshaw and Lerman had become renegotiable.
+The band announced that they had opted to continue independently releasing their music after renegotiating their contract with Crenshaw and Lerman, a contract that Buist later described as "a situation that wasn't healthy".
 The band released two new singles, "Parking Lot" and "Michigan and Again" for a "name your price" option via their official Bandcamp page.
-Each release was accompanied by a music video, with the "Michigan and Again" video becoming their most popular to date, with over a quarter million views on Facebook and YouTube within 10 days of its release and reaching No. 2 on Reddit's Indie Folk chart.
+Each release was accompanied by a music video, with the "Michigan and Again" video becoming their most popular to date: it had over a quarter million views on Facebook and YouTube within 10 days of its release and reached No. 2 on Reddit's Indie Folk chart.
 The Accidentals later spoke with NPR on its Weekend Edition, during which Buist detailed the developmental process of "Michigan and Again", which began after a recommendation from a friend of the band to write a song about their home state.

-During this time, the band had their song "Bittersweet" featured on the second season of Netflix series Bloodline, on Episode 2.06.
+During that time, the band had their song "Bittersweet" featured on the second season of Netflix series Bloodline, on Episode 2.06.

 The Accidentals independently released the Parking Lot EP on NoiseTrade for free download on June 1, 2016.
 The EP includes the titular "Parking Lot", as well as a remixed version of the song featuring rapper Rick Chyme that they call "FRAP", or "folk-rap".
 Reviews for the EP were generally positive, often citing the band's "genre-bending" evolution since Bittersweet.
-John Sinkevics of Michigan-based music publication Local Spins called it "another entertaining step forward on a magical indie-folk journey", and Jonathan Frahm said on behalf of For Folk's Sake, "We're catching them at a compelling—and even inspirational—transitional portion of their careers."
+John Sinkevics of Local Spins called it "another entertaining step forward on a magical indie-folk journey".
+Jonathan Frahm of For Folk's Sake said, "We're catching them at a compelling—and even inspirational—transitional portion of their careers."

-The band also published an official music video for the song "Sixth Street" to YouTube, which is featured on the EP, on the same day as its release.
-Saving Country Music named the video among the six best music videos of 2016.

 They were named one of the Huffington Posts Sweet 16 of 2016 by entertainment and sports journalist Michael Blalas on December 21, 2016.
-Blalas stated of the band, "Ah, the beauty of youthful exuberance.
+Blalas said of the band, "Ah, the beauty of youthful exuberance.
 It's a wonderful thing, to be sure, but when you have brains, musical talent, enthusiasm and the ability to connect with a growing fan base through the monster method of social media and viral videos, there's no telling how far you can go", and that "The Accidentals certainly didn't happen by accident."